harrisonpim/elastic-lsh/README.md

 - whole project should be orchestrated with docker
 - should be able to run the apps locally or deploy them to AWS using terraform
-- changes should be automatically deployed to AWS using github actions